8 Array Formulas

 array

-: returned value if no items are retained.
+: The value to return if no items are retained.

 Example 8.5 File: Dynarray.xlsx